Schuture/Benchmarking-Awesome-Diffusion-Models/README.md

 # Benchmarking-Awesome-Diffusion-Models
 This is the repository of benchmarks for text-to-image diffusion models.
-We used COCO Caption and DrawBench as prompt sets to evaluate the models' basic and advanced capacity to generate images based on texts.
+We used COCO Caption and DrawBench as prompt sets to evaluate the models' basic and advanced capabilities to generate images based on texts.

 The metrics considered in this repo are:
 1) [CLIPScore](https://github.com/jmhessel/clipscore)